 The two central methods to investigate drug-impaired driving are experimental and epidemiological studies.3 Experimental studies examine the effects of specific drugs on driving ability.
 Within a clinical and controlled setting, individuals are administered an active or placebo drug, followed by tests that assess skills and abilities relevant to driving.
 Typically, the results of the experimental group are compared to those of a control group.
 The control group receives a placebo and performs the same tests as the experimental group.
 This enables researchers to determine if there is significant impairment of driving-related skills experienced as a result of the drug.
 These test results help researchers to infer the level of risk posed by driving under the influence of a drug.4

 Epidemiological studies seek to determine the prevalence or magnitude of the drug-impaired driving problem.
 There are two types of epidemiological studies: culpability studies and case-control studies.
 Culpability studies compare the at-fault rates of crash-involved, drug-positive drivers to that of crash-involved, drug-negative drivers.
-Case-control studies compare drug use by crash-involved drivers to drug use by non-crash involved drivers and the crash/driver characteristics are matched as closely as possible.5
+Case-control studies compare drug use by crash-involved drivers to drug use by non-crash involved drivers and the crash/driver characteristics are matched as closely as possible.
+Case-control studies are generally regarded as the preferable method to study drug use and crash risk, however both methods have their weaknesses and certain measures can be taken to reduce the potential for bias.5

 Canada.
 The number of fatally injured drivers in Canada that test positive for drugs each year is collected and reported in the Traffic Injury Research Foundation’s (TIRF) National Fatality Database.
 This database includes crash reports, medical examiner and coroners’ data on persons fatally injured in motor vehicle collisions in all jurisdictions across Canada since 1987.
 On average, high percentages (80%) of fatally injured drivers in TIRFs’ National Fatality Database are consistently tested for drugs.
 Furthermore, there are only slight variations in the types of drugs that are tested for in each jurisdiction and the data are collected directly from the medical examiner and coroner’s office, thus increasing the accuracy of the results.
 It should be noted that the data from the National Fatality Database demonstrates the prevalence of drugs in fatality injured drivers and does not imply causality, as the presence of drugs in the bodies of drivers contributes to the resulting crash to an unestablished degree.